os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

 Team 4 used the GitHub repository at https://github.com/os2594/Team4 to coordinate work on this assignment.
 Our collaboration approach included:

 - Dividing code review responsibilities primarily by directory and misuse case:
   - One member focused on `marimo/_server` and error handling
+  - One member focused on `marimo/_secrets/secrets.py` and error handling
   - One focused on `marimo/_runtime` and execution behavior
   - Others focused on Docker files, CLI scripts, and example applications